-7.1 Every student must register for the courses he/she intends to undergo in a semester.
+- 7.1 Every student must register for the courses he/she intends to undergo in a semester.
 A registration form in triplicate can be obtained from the credit system office.
-A student should submit the duly filled in and signed registration form in triplicate with the subject teacher's and Principal's signature in the credit system office at the time of registration.

-7.2 After admission to the programme, a code number will be assigned for each student, giving the year of admission and the student registration number.
+A student should submit the duly filled in and signed registration form in triplicate with the subject teacher's and Principal's signature in the credit system office at the time of registration. - 7.2 After admission to the programme, a code number will be assigned for each student, giving the year of admission and the student registration number.

-7.3 The subject teacher shall advise the student about the academic programme and counsel him/her on the choice of courses (elective only) to be registered.

-7.4 The college shall prescribe the maximum number of students in each course taking into account the physical facilities available.
-A course shall not be offered unless a minimum of 10 students register in either Core or Elective courses.

-7.5 A course shall normally be taught by one staff.
+- 7.3 The subject teacher shall advise the student about the academic programme and counsel him/her on the choice of courses (elective only) to be registered. - 7.4 The college shall prescribe the maximum number of students in each course taking into account the physical facilities available. - 7.5 A course shall normally be taught by one staff.